Time Bandits: Casting

-Sean Connery was cast as Agamemnon after meeting producer O'Brien on a golf course.
+Sean Connery was cast as Agamemnon after he met producer O'Brien on a golf course.
 A reference in the script introduced the character with the joke description: "Removing his helmet reveals himself to be none other than Sean Connery or an actor of equal but cheaper stature".
 Connery was a Python fan and agreed to do the role for a nominal fee in return for a share of the gross profits.

 The part of Robin Hood was originally written for Palin but John Cleese was eventually cast as his name was considered more bankable.
 Palin decided to appear with Shelley Duvall in the small recurring roles of Vincent and Pansy.
 Cleese based his performance on the Duke of Kent by watching him having meaningless conversations with footballers at the FA Cup Final during the team line-up before the match.
 Cleese remarked: "It always struck me as the most extraordinary ritual, the complete futility of that walking up and down thing".

 Ralph Richardson's casting as the Supreme Being was because he was regarded "pretty much near God in the acting profession".
 Richardson took his role seriously, marking out his lines in red ink and occasionally saying, "God wouldn't say that".

 Ruth Gordon and Gilda Radner were considered for the role of Mrs. Ogre.
 Palin felt Gordon was the best choice but she had to drop out after sustaining an injury shooting Any Which Way You Can.
 The studio wanted Radner considering her bankable, but Gilliam campaigned for Katherine Helmond due to the popularity of the TV comedy Soap.

 Jonathan Pryce was offered the role of Evil but opted for another film (Loophole) for a higher fee as "he was broke" at the time.

 Filming

 Filming was partly on location with Raglan Castle standing in for Castiglione delle Stiviere, Epping Forest as Sherwood Forest and Aït Benhaddou as Agamemnon's palace in Mycenae.
 Interior scenes were filmed at Lee International Film Studios.
-Gilliam said he wanted to film from a "kid's point of view" therefore shot from a low camera angle.
+Gilliam said he wanted to film from a "kid's point of view" and therefore shot from a low camera angle.
 He also said, "fearing a child wouldn't sustain the film ... let's surround him with people of a similar height".

-During post-production Gilliam had argued about changing the story's downbeat ending with O'Brien, who was also pressuring him to include some of Harrison's songs.
+During post-production, Gilliam had argued about changing the story's downbeat ending with O'Brien, who was also pressuring him to include some of Harrison's songs.
 Harrison eventually wrote and performed the closing credits song "Dream Away".
 The lyrics contained Harrison's comments on Time Bandits and on Gilliam's behaviour during the making of the film.